secureblue/hardened-chromium/CONTRIBUTING.md

 A good pull request should be ready for review before it is even created.
 For all pull requests, ensure:

-- Your changes passes all the checks
+- Your changes passes all checks
-- Your commit is signed
+- Your commits are signed
 - You have no unnecessary changes, including whitespace changes
 - For substantive changes, you include evidence of proper functionality in the pull request in addition to the build results.